SDA-Group-1/project-study-freeplane/journals/amirhossein-torabiardekani-journal.md

 # Amirhossein Torabiardekani Personal Project Journal

 ## 13/04/2026
- Read the project requirements document (Project-SW_DA-2026.pdf) and explored the Freeplane documentation and GitHub repository to get familiar with the project structure and goals.
+Read the project requirements and the Freeplane documentation to get familiar with the project structure and goals.

 ## 14/04/2026
-Attended a team meeting where we discussed different options for splitting the work among the five members.
-Each member was assigned a specific responsibility in the project.
+Had a meeting with the team to discuss splitting the work.
-I got assigned to the **Dependencies** section of the Design Report, which involves analyzing code dependencies and knowledge dependencies between the Freeplane modules.
+I was assigned the Dependencies section of the Design Report.

 ## 26/04/2026
-- Cloned the project repository to the local machine using VS Code.
-- Started exploring the Freeplane GitHub repository to get familiar with the module structure.
+Cloned the project repository and explored the Freeplane GitHub repository to understand the module structure.
-- Identified the main modules of the project: freeplane (core), freeplane_api, freeplane_framework, and several plugin modules such as freeplane_plugin_script and freeplane_plugin_formula.
+Identified the main modules: freeplane (core), freeplane_api, freeplane_framework, and several plugin modules.

 ## 03/05/2026
-- Cloned the Freeplane source code to the local machine.
-- Wrote a Python script to analyze import statements across all Java source files.
+Cloned the Freeplane source code and wrote a Python script to analyze import statements across all Java source files.
-- Successfully identified inter-module dependencies:
-  - freeplane_api has no dependencies (base module)
-  - freeplane (core) depends only on freeplane_api
-  - All plugins depend on freeplane core
-  - freeplane_plugin_formula has the most dependencies
-- This initial exploration will serve as a starting point for the dependency analysis.
+Identified the main inter-module dependencies and added the results to the design report.

 ## 07/05/2026
-I had a meeting with the team , Upadate each other about the project and set a deadline for finish the project.
+Had a meeting with the team to update each other on progress and agreed on a deadline for completing individual parts.

 ## 18/05/2026

-- Ran a second Python script to analyze knowledge dependencies by examining the 1,000 most recent commits in the repository.
-- Found that freeplane core and freeplane_plugin_ai co-changed 44 times, making it the strongest knowledge dependency.
-- Identified two inconsistencies between code and knowledge dependencies involving freeplane_api and freeplane_plugin_script.
+Wrote a second Python script to analyze knowledge dependencies by examining the 1,000 most recent commits.
+Found that freeplane core and freeplane_plugin_ai co-changed 44 times.
+Identified two inconsistencies between code and knowledge dependencies.
-- Updated the design report with the full knowledge dependency analysis, module co-change frequency table, and deeper analysis of why dependencies exist.
+Updated the design report with the full analysis, including dependency diagrams and deeper explanations.